slee981/SparklingCorrelation/_posts/2020-10-20-replicate-robust-stata-errors.md

 X = [x1 x2 c];
 ```

-Next, we want to generate a vector of heteroskedastic errors i.e. the variance of the error changes, conditional on `X`.
+Next, we want to generate a vector of heteroskedastic errors i.e. the variance of the error changes, conditional on $$X$$.
 I do this as follows:

 ```matlab
 u = randn(n, 1) .* x1     % randn ~ N(0, 1) so multiply by x1